depop/apiblint/README.md

 ### Pre-requisites

 `apiblint` is a node.js script.
-It was built against node v12, therefore may not work on older versions.
+It is currently built against node v14, therefore may not work on older (or newer) versions.

 It is intended to be used as a [pre-commit](https://pre-commit.com#install) hook.
 So first step is to install the pre-commit tool.